dart-archive/dart_docker/README.md

 ## Deployment of a new version

+The script `build-push.sh` will take care of building images and pushing to the official Docker registry.

+To push a new version do the following:

+1. Update `VERSION` in `build-push.sh`

+2. Run `build-push.sh`

+If you want to dry-run using another namespace than `google` you can change `NAMESPACE` in `build-push.sh` before runnning it.

+The script will only push the `:latest` tag if the version is a stable version.
+For developer versions only the version tag vill be pushed.

+NOTE: Any stable version will push the `:latest` tag, so beware if building for an older stable version.

+NOTE: Even though the script will only push the `:latest` tag for stable versions the `:latest` tag in the local repository is updated when building and pushing developer versions.

+### Deprecated procedure - remove when the above is in place

 Currently these images are build automatically on the official Docker registry https://registry.hub.docker.com/repos/google/ using the "Automated build" feature.